 Most New Yorkers won’t consider moving to a neighborhood without easy access to at least one subway line.
 However, for residents of Red Hook, it’s part of the appeal and gives the neighborhoods its unique feel and character.
 While more people are visiting Red Hook thanks to IKEA, it’s still one of the most underrated neighborhoods in Brooklyn.

 Moving to Red Hook doesn’t mean you’re cut off from the rest of NYC.
 In fact, the neighborhood is vibrant and offers plenty of perks you won’t get anywhere else.
-So if you’re planning on moving to Brookln, why not take a look at Red Hook?
-If you do decide to take the plunge, Great Movers has experienced Brooklyn movers that can help you move everything to your new residence at an affordable price.
+So if you’re planning on moving to Brooklyn, why not take a look at Red Hook?
+If you do decide to take the plunge, Great Movers has experienced Brooklyn movers who can help you move everything to your new residence at an affordable price.

 Red Hook History

 Settled by the Dutch in the 1600s, Red Hook was named for its red clay soil and the way the land extends out from the rest of the borough.
-Surrounded by water on three sides: the Buttermilk Channel, Upper New York Bay, and the Gowanus Canal, the area feels more like an island than a peninsula as the expressway also cuts off Red Hook from the rest of Brooklyn.
-This heightens the cozy feeling of the neighborhood as the residents that live in the area tend to know each other.
+Surrounded by water on three sides: the Buttermilk Channel, Upper New York Bay, and the Gowanus Canal, the area feels more like an island than a peninsula, as the expressway also cuts off Red Hook from the rest of Brooklyn.
+This heightens the cozy feeling of the neighborhood as the residents who live in the area tend to know each other.

 Due to the area’s unique geological formation, Red Hook was the center for the maritime industry.
 By the 1920s, it became the busiest port in New York City and attracted people of all backgrounds.
-The neighborhood was featured in many movies, books, and plays and also was where Al Capone got his start.
+The neighborhood was featured in many movies, books, and plays, and was also where Al Capone got his start.

 Getting There